-Proposal Guidelines

-Request for Proposals Released: June 16, 2022 Deadline for Submission: July 18, 2022 Tentative Start Date: November 1, 2022
+Proposal Guidelines Request for Proposals Released: December 15, 2023 Deadline for Submission: Extended to March 7, 2024 Tentative Start Date: May 15, 2024

 The LIBH translational research programs provide a tiered structure that allows for progressive funding as ideas move from the feasibility stage to proof of concept.
 Applicants should apply under the program that best aligns with the stage of development of their idea or technology.
 Multiple applications from one applicant are allowed; however, it is advised that applicants propose their strongest technology.
 Individuals that have an interest in applying are strongly encouraged to meet with LIBH staff members before submission.
-The proposal form, project plan, compliance, and budget forms can be downloaded from the LIBH web page at: http://centerforbiotechnology.org/who-we-are/long-island-bioscience-hub/ allowable attachments should be uploaded to the submission portal by the established deadline.
-Access the submission portal here or on our website.
-The submitted document should be named as follows: last name_first name_type of application (Feasibility or POC). e.g., Smith_John_POC.
-The project title must begin with the word "REACH" or "NHS."
+The proposal form, project plan, compliance, and budget forms can be downloaded from the LIBH web page at: http://centerforbiotechnology.org/who-we-are/long-island-bioscience-hub/